INSTRUCTIONAL FLEET

 PROGRAMMING

-Intermediate/Advanced Sailing: This curriculum assumes mastery of beginning sailing skills and focuses on increasing camper confidence and boat performance when on the water in low through moderate breeze conditions.
-Campers must have completed at least one beginning sailing class or must demonstrate equivalent skills and knowledge to sail this curriculum.
-Sailing skills are refined through games, challenges, drills, deeper understanding of sailing theory, and competitive activities that demonstrate boat performance and the more complex rules of the road (commonly called the Racing Rules of Sailing).
-Campers continue to learn by doing with emphasis shifting toward increasing boat performance.
-Campers will know how to identify their wind environmcnt, correctly balance their boat and steer and adjust their sails for all points of sail in light to moderate breeze, maneuver through complex tacking and jibing situations with conflicts, round marks to port and to starboard, back their boats, start and stop their boats and hold fixed positions, and master time/distance problems.
+Sailing skills are refined through games, challenges, drills, deeper understanding of sailing theory, and getting the repetitions needed to learn and grow.
+Advanced Campers are introduced to competitive activities that demonstrate how boat performance and the more complex rules of the road (commonly called the Racing Rules of Sailing) work together to improve seamanship.
+Advanced Campers continue to learn by doing with emphasis shifting toward increasing boat performance.
+Advanced Campers will know how to identify their wind environment, correctly balance their boat and steer and adjust their sails for all points of sail in light to moderate breeze, maneuver through complex tacking and jibing situations with conflicts, round marks to port and to starboard with conflicts, back their boats, start and stop their boats and hold fixed positions, and master time/distance problems.